stormning/env-tool-suite/software/hexo/README.md

 <img src="./assets/rsa_key.png" width="450">

-copy the key to github , hexo server will continue to start.
+copy the key to github , do not forget to click "Allow write access", hexo server will continue to start.

 <img src="./assets/rsa.png" width="450">